-The chapter on interfaces concludes the introduction to object oriented concepts as implemented in Dyalog APL version 11.0.
+The chapter on interfaces concludes the introduction to object oriented concepts as implemented in Dyalog APL.
 The following chapters show how object orientation can be used to integrate APL with other tools which inhabit the Microsoft.Net Framework.

 Using The Microsoft .Net Framework